vfr/Reader/README.md

 ### Notes

-Version 2.x of the PDF reader/viewer code was originally developed and tested under Xcode 3.2.6, LLVM 1.7, iOS 4.3.5, iOS 4.2.1 with current development and testing under Xcode 4.5, LLVM 4.1, iOS 5/6.
+Version 2.x of the PDF reader code was originally developed and tested under Xcode 3.2.6, LLVM 1.7, iOS 4.3.5 and iOS 4.2.1 with current development and testing under Xcode 4.5, LLVM 4.1, iOS 5/6.
+Please note that as of v2.6, the code was refactored to use ARC.

-The overall PDF reader/viewer functionality is encapsulated in the ReaderViewController class.
+The overall PDF reader functionality is encapsulated in the ReaderViewController class.
 To present a document with this class, you first need to create a ReaderDocument object with the file path to the PDF document and then initialize a new ReaderViewController